explaingit

 USE CASE 1

-Learn data structures and algorithms from the ground up with visual explanations and working code examples.
+Learn data structures and algorithms from scratch using animated diagrams paired with working code examples.

 USE CASE 2